 What is HTML?
 What Does It Do?
 And What Is It Used For?
-(Video Tutorial)
+(Video Explanation)

 Understanding HTML opens up the web.
 Once you know what it is, and how it works, you’ll soon see how the basics of much of the entire internet functions – and more importantly: both how basic webpages are created and how to edit them.
 What’s more, although daunting at first, HTML is really a very very simple language to learn!
 Ready to find out all about HTML?

 What is HTML and What Does it Do?: